dijasila/GPAW/doc/exercises/wavefunctions/wavefunctions.rst

   Can you identify the highest occupied state and the lowest unoccupied state?

-  How do your wavefunctions compare to a molecular orbital picture?
+  How do your wavefunctions compare to atomic s- and p-orbitals?

 * Make a script where a CO molecule is placed in the center of a cubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For